 Build Up

 The problem with many house attics today is unsupported flooring.
 Building a garage gives you a chance to create an attic with a proper floor.
+Additionally, incorporating garage floor coating can enhance the durability and functionality of the space.
 As long as there is a center area where a person can stand up, the rest doesn’t need normal room height.
 Built to your requirements, the area should be easily accessible with a large opening where boxes or even furniture could be passed through.
 This kind of well-ventilated proper storage, which is lacking in most homes today, would be personally useful and could add value when selling the home.
 It should allow you to reduce your clutter inside your home, leaving rooms and closets more spacious.

 Build Wide